JonahDW/Purity-completeness/README.md

 optional arguments:
-  -h, --help            show this help message and exit --realistic_counts    Use a realistic flux density and spatial distribution
+  -h, --help            show this help message and exit --flux_bins FLUX_BINS
-                        instead of uniform per bin and in space.
-Simulated catalogue must be specified to draw from. (default = False)
-  --flux_bins FLUX_BINS
-                        Amount of flux bins
-  --n_sim N_SIM         Number of simulations to run --sim_cat SIM_CAT     Name of catalog containing sources, flux to be drawn
-                        from for input catalogs --flux_col FLUX_COL   Name of column in catalog containing log flux values --min_flux MIN_FLUX   Log of minimum probed flux in Jansky.
+                        Amount of flux density bins --n_sim N_SIM         Number of simulations to run --min_flux MIN_FLUX   Log of minimum probed flux in Jansky.
   --max_flux MAX_FLUX   Log of maximum probed flux in Jansky.
   --n_sources N_SOURCES
+                        Number of sources to be drawn --sim_cat SIM_CAT     Name of catalog containing sources, flux to be drawn from for input catalogs --flux_col FLUX_COL   Name of column in catalog containing log flux values --real_flux_dist      Use the flux density distribution from the simulated catalogue instead of a (log) uniform one. (default = False)
+  --real_sky_dist       Use the spatial distribution from the simulated
+                        catalog instead of a uniform sky distribution.
+Instead of randomly generating source positions, a region of sky corresponding to the image size is extracted.
+                        (default = False)
+  --pos_col POS_COL     Column names of source positions (lat,lon) to use in
+                        case realistic spatial distribution is specified.
+                        These are assumed to be in the same coordinate system of the image, no conversion is made. (default = 'RA,DEC')
-                        Number of sources to be drawn --imsize IMSIZE       Specify size of the image in degrees for generating source positions.
+  --imsize IMSIZE       Specify size of the image in degrees for generating
+                        source positions.
 If the image is circular this is the diameter.
 By default this is read from the image